opendatadiscovery/odd-platform/docs/README.md

 * Flexible data quality integration options
 * Auto-generated ML experiment lineage and metadata

-To effectively use the Platform apply [ODD Spec](https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md).
-It contains
+To use Platform solutions more effectively apply [**ODD Specification**](https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md).
+It contains  best practices for managing your metadata.
+Its theoretical topics and examples helps to build an effective data discovery process.
+Also the Spec covers data engagement and data federation problems.

 ### The platform for your business
 ![](.gitbook/img/audience.png) ODD's **target audience** is any data team regardless of its' size.
 It can be enterprises or large-scale